Funding AI for Good: A Call for Meaningful Engagement: Discussion

-Our analysis presents a range of framing and approaches envisioned by AI4SG funders through funding documents.
-In this section, we first highlight the disconnects between the positive social impact that AI4SG aims for and the \textit{techno-centric} approaches that some funding documents promoted (Section~\ref{sec:discussion1}).
-Building on the more \textit{balanced} approaches and existing gaps identified in our dataset, we then propose additional opportunities for designing future funding calls, including supporting relationship building, maintenance post-project deployment, and community engagement training for project teams (Section~\ref{sec:discussion2}).
-Finally, we outline an agenda for meaningful community engagement for funders, emphasizing the role that the HCI community can and should play in helping shape AI4SG funding agendas (Section~\ref{sec:discussion3}).
-We discuss the limitations of our work and lay out several future research directions in Section~\ref{limitations}.
+At the same time, a subset of AI4SG documents in our dataset adopted more \textit{balanced} framings, such as situating AI's potential within contextual understanding of scoped social problems (Section~\ref{sec:finding-412}) and requiring domain expertise or contextual knowledge in core project teams (Section~\ref{sec:finding-432}).
+These examples reveal the presence of funding rhetoric that does encourage community-grounded approaches, a departure from dominant AI imaginaries.
+While there is complexity in how the content of funding documents influences what actually gets funded, funding rhetoric influences downstream applicants' behaviors~\cite{peng_promotional_2024} and research activities~\cite{widder_basic_2024, smith_understanding_2023}.
+This makes intervening in the design process of funding documents crucial for influencing downstream project approaches before projects are even selected.
+Building on the more \textit{balanced} approaches and existing gaps identified in our dataset, we propose opportunities for designing future funding calls for funders, including supporting relationship building, maintenance post-project deployment, and community engagement training for project teams (Section~\ref{sec:discussion2}).
+Finally, we outline an agenda for meaningful community engagement for funders, and specify the roles that the HCI researchers and practitioners can and should play in helping shape AI4SG funding agendas (Section~\ref{sec:discussion3})